 What a surreal result – 2018 was such an incredible year for my online business and I couldn’t be happier.
 I consider this my best annual result ever, even though I technically earned more money online in 2016 ($129,241 USD).
 But exchange rates have shifted heavily since then and my income for 2016 included $30K worth of fundraising for Kingfall which isn’t as impressive as this year’s unadulterated $107,312 USD total ($149,501 Australian Dollars in my local currency).

 It’s worth noting that I do not list expenses in my income reports, and my business expenses skyrocketed this year.
 I hired new people, increased hourly wages, and total hours billed were up substantially.
-I manage my online business with the mantra “my success is their success” so when business is going well, I go out of my way to ensure that wealth is shared as much as is realistically possible.
+I manage my online business with the mantra “my success is their success” so when business is strong I go out of my way to share my income and ensure I’m not the only one benefitting from an uptick in revenue.

-When I can afford to be generous, I try my best to ensure that is reflected in my business.
+When I can afford to be generous, I want that to be reflected across my business.

 A major highlight in this income report is that I finally reached my long-standing goal of earning $500,000 USD in all-time online income!
 I started my game development business in 2012, from incredibly humble beginnings, and I never imagined that I could actually reach my target.
 It’s absolutely mind-blowing that it only took 6 years.
 Many “big name” independent developers strike gold overnight – this is proof that slow and steady can yield results too, you don’t have to gamble everything and hope to hit the jackpot.